FAC29A/hot-gitato/README.md

 The website I set-up have 3 poteintal issues to solve ( can also add another issue such as centeralise the title ..etc )

+## Fran's update
+I have merged your pull request and have added some html for you to check 🙂.
+Happy coding!